Many organisations are able to claim the Employment Allowance (EA) in order to reduce their employer Class 1 National Insurance contributions.

 The Employment Allowance does not affect the amount of NIC calculated, it only affects what the employer pays to HMRC.
 The amount owed is only calculated at the end of each month (or quarter), so you will not ‘see’ the allowance until then.
-The allowance will not show on payslips or any reports detailing what has been deducted from employees – it will only appear on reports showing what the employer owes.
-Payroll Manager will automatically calculate the Employers Allowance up to the maximum limit in each tax year (the limit for 2020-21 is £4000, the limit for 2021-22 is also £4000).
+The allowance will not show on a payslip or on any reports detailing what has been deducted from employees – it will only appear on reports showing what the employer owes.
+Payroll Manager will automatically calculate the Employers Allowance up to the maximum limit in each tax year.

 A report showing the amount of EA claimed month by month (below) can be produced by selecting ‘Analysis‘ then ‘Employer’s NIC Allowance‘ from the main menu in Payroll Manager.
 This report will also show when the allowance has been ‘used-up’ (in the tax month of August in the example below).